 The emphasis on education for management is the result of several factors.
 First, managers are becoming increasingly aware that a professional approach to management requires understanding of quantitative methods and the behavioral sciences.
-Second, the management task is becoming much more complex in terms of number of activities, volume of work, and the broader impact of management in any setting requires a measure of specific preparation and qualification.
+Second, the management task is becoming much more complex in terms of the number of activities, volume of work, and the broader impact of managerial decisions.
+Third, the practice of management in any setting requires a measure of specific preparation and qualification.

-Events of the past several years have brought about a rapid and sweeping change in the business and industry of our society-in the number and complexity of enterprises and in facilities as well as in the number and variety of management positions.
-The graduate with a Management degree finds many employment opportunities with industrial firms, in staff, supervisory, and other management positions.
+Events of the past several years have brought about a rapid and sweeping change in the business and industry of our society.
+The major in industrial management recognizes the unique directional problems of the firm involved in manufacturing producers goods.

+The graduate with an Industrial Management degree finds many employment opportunities with industrial firms; in staff, supervisory, and other management positions.
 He possesses, in addition, the required basic understanding for effectively managing facilities, equipment and personnel in a variety of activities such as transportation, warehousing, research or institutional management.

-In addition, the graduate has the fundamental preparation to undertake advanced study leading to an M.B.A. degree.
+Also, the graduate has the fundamental preparation to undertake advanced study leading to a master's degree.

-Departmental philosophy decrees that the student entering this field be well grounded in the basic liberal background and that he maintain a liberal approach to his education within the framework of the Industrial Management curriculum.
+Departmental philosophy decrees that the student entering the field of management will have a solid basic liberal background within the framework of the Industrial Management curriculum.

-In addition to Cost Accounting (620:290) or Managerial Accounting (620:270) the student majoring in Industrial Management must take the following: Credits
+In addition to 620-290 (Cost Accounting) or 620:270 (Managerial Accounting) the student majoring in Industrial Management must take the following courses:

-UTE sau
+Course Quarter

+Number Course Title Credits

 650:301 Work System Design 3

 650:302 Industrial Plants 3

 650:303 Motion and Time Study 3

-650:350 Personnel Management 3
+Personnel Management

-650:371 Principles of Management 3
+Principles of Management

-650:403 Principles of Control 3
+Principles of Control

-650:404 Production Planning and Control 3
+Production Planning and Control

 650:405 Quality Control 3

-650:456 Management Problems .
-2 -5
+650:456 Management Problems 2-5